ritwickdey/vscode-live-sass-compiler/README.md

 ![App Preview](./images/Screenshot/AnimatedPreview.gif)

 ## Usage/Shortcuts
-1. Click to `Watch my Sass` from Statusbar to turn on the live compilation and then click to `Stop Watching Sass` from Statusbar to turn on live compilation .
+1. Click to `Watch Sass` from Statusbar to turn on the live compilation and then click to `Stop Watching Sass` from Statusbar to turn on live compilation .
 ![Statusbar control](./images/Screenshot/statusbar.jpg)

 2. Press `F1` or `ctrl+shift+P` and type `Live Sass: Watch Sass` to start live compilation or, type `Live Sass: Stop Watching Sass` to stop a live compilation.